nishanthvijayan/minimal-mistakes/_posts/2016-7-9-gsoc-midterm-update.md

 ( Hi, I'm Nishanth Vijayan.I'm an undergraduate student at the [Indian Institute of Technology Ropar](http://www.iitrpr.ac.in), India, where I study Computer Science and Engineering.I'm currently in my 4th and final year.You can find me on GitHub @[nishanthvijayan](http://www.github.com/nishanthvijayan) and my IRC nick is the same.I'm an avid tech enthusiast and love all things Geek. )

-The Midterm Evaluation of my GSOC project is over, and I passed.
+The Midterm Evaluation of my GSOC project is over and I passed.
 Like I mentioned in my previous post, a major part of my project is to implement a Revision History page in OSEM, which will grant organizers and admins access to the history of changes that were made to a conference, users and their associated resources.

 ### Why have such a page?